aws-amplify/amplify-backend/CONTRIBUTING.md

 npm run test
 ```

 `npm run setup:local` will run `npm install`, then build all packages in the project.
-It also links the amplify and create-amplify bin files into the project node_modules folder.
+It also links the ampx and create-amplify bin files into the project node_modules folder.

 `npm run test` will run all the unit tests in the project